MAZ-200

 MAZ-200 was a Soviet truck manufactured at the Minsk Automobile Plant.
 It was the first Soviet truck powered by a diesel engine.
-The MAZ-200 was initially produced by YaAZ (Yaroslavl Automobile Plant) between 1947 and 1950, after which the production was moved to MAZ.
+The MAZ-200 was initially produced by YaAZ (Yaroslavl Automobile Plant), based in Yaroslavl, Russia, between 1947 and 1950, after which the production was moved to MAZ.

 In 1962, it was re-engined with the YaMZ-236 V6 diesel.